 Should we pay attention to our ancestors?
 Why are they important?

 “The collective grief of the modern world is due to the loss of our ancestral memory…..
 Without this memory, we cannot hope to sustain our present or know our purpose as human beings.”
 Maya Tiwari

 We are all born into a story and often we live out our stories without ever knowing what they are.
 The people who make our stories, who have shaped our lives, are standing right next to us: our parents and carers; behind them stand their parents and so on back through the generations; there is an unbroken chain of connection.
 And through this chain we receive: what was given and what was not given, what was passed on, for better or for worse: the influences that have shaped our lives.
 Acknowledging this, we can begin to find our place and make sense of our lives.

-We may not have been brought up with much awareness of this connection with our ancestors; but there are ways that we can connect to our ancestors and begin to understand more about our inheritance.
+We may not have been brought up with much awareness of this connection with our ancestors; but there are ways that we can re-establish this connection and begin to understand more about our inheritance.
 Family Constellations, created by Bert Hellinger, is a way of making explicit the role our ancestors play in our lives and helping to resolve trauma which has been passed down the generations.

 In the process of Family Constellations we ask others to represent members of our family.
 Setting these representatives out physically in a room, we begin to map out the relationships between family members.
 This process continues as the representatives’ experience begins to provide more information about blocks, entanglements and omissions in our family system.
 Secrets that have been buried in the family, people who have been excluded: all have their influence on subsequent generations and, as we begin to see what has been hidden or forgotten, so the process of healing can begin.

 “It is the duty of the living to heal their ancestors.
 If these ancestors are not healed, their sick energy will haunt the souls and psyches of those who are responsible for helping them.”
 Dr Malidoma Some